doughmination/dotfiles/readme.md

 All copies or substantial portions of the Software must include the above copyright notice and this licence.

-Attribution to “The Butterfly Network” must be maintained in a reasonable and visible manner in source distributions and accompanying documentation.
+Attribution to “CloveTwilight3” must be maintained in a reasonable and visible manner in source distributions and accompanying documentation.

 ---